gsoft-inc/wl-web-configs/docs/default.md

 While developing the configuration libraries, we kept one guiding principle in mind, **no locked in** :heart::v:.
 We truly hope that the default configurations will satisfy your application needs, but if it doesn't, there will always be an easy way to extend or override the default configuration.

+## Target environment

+The majority of the shared tooling configurations targets [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and the latest [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) version (ESNext).
+If you are in the process of migrating an existing project to `workleap/web-configs`, and would rather delay transitioning to ESM, have a look at the _Target environment_ section of each tool for additional information about how to support **non ESM compliant** solutions.

 ## Supported tools

 | Name | NPM | Documentation |